Ctenophorus parviceps: Behaviour

 The species has enigmatic behavioural patterns and has only been recently recognised, Hence, this has contributed to the lack of literature concerning their ecology, biology and natural history.
 Lizards are not known for emitting vocal sounds.
 It is a rarity for a lizard species to make noises.
 Most Ctenophorus species are territorial and defend their areas from rocks or termite mounds.
 However, many Ctenophorus lizards communicate through head-bobbing as it is a determinant of species.

-Relationship with Humans
+Relationship with humans

 Their behaviour limits their relationship with humans.
-Although most lizards would be interesting and easy to care for, all native reptiles such as the Gnaraloo Heath Dragon are protected.
-Hence, these reptiles cannot be kept in captivity and taken from the wild.
+Although most lizards would be interesting and easy to care for, all native reptiles in Australia, such as the Gnaraloo heath dragon, are protected.
+Hence, these reptiles cannot be taken from the wild or kept in captivity.